Computational Micromagnetics based on Normal Modes: bridging the gap between macrospin and full spatial discretization: Methods

-equation \eqref{eq:nonlin_md_cons_2} is decomposed in the following system of coupled equations:
+equation \eqref{eq:nonlin_md_cons_2} is also decomposed in the following system of coupled equations:

-Up to this point, we have simply rewritten the conservative Landau-Lifshitz equation in the reference frame given by the unit vector $\bm m_0$ and the tangent plane $\mathcal{TM}(\bm m_0)$.
-The system of ordinary differential equations (odes), where the unknown functions are the normal modes amplitudes could be obtained by applying property \ref{prop5} to the first of equations \eqref{eq:nonlin_md_cons_3}.
+Up to this point, we have rewritten the conservative Landau-Lifshitz equation in the reference frame defined by the unit vector $\bm m_0$ and the plane perpendicular to $\bm m_0$.
+The system of ordinary differential equations in the $a_h(t)$ could be obtained by applying property \ref{prop5} to the first of equations \eqref{eq:nonlin_md_cons_3}.
 However, the occurrence of terms including $\delta m_0$ couples the projected equation with the second of equations \eqref{eq:nonlin_md_cons_3}.
-This bottleneck can be avoided if we can express the variation $\delta m_0$ in function of the normal modes amplitudes and the eigenvectors $\{\bm\varphi(\bm r)\}_k$.
-Such relation exists as a consequence of the fundamental micromagnetic constraint imposed on equation \eqref{eq:decomp_var_magn}.
-Therefore substituting eq.\eqref{eq:decomp_var_magn} in eq.\eqref{eq:micromagnetic_constraint}, we obtain the following expressions:
+This can be circumvented by expressing $\delta m_0$ as a function of complex amplitudes $a_h(t)$ and eigenmodes $\bm\varphi_h(\bm r)$.
+Such a relationship exists as a consequence of the fundamental micromagnetic constraint imposed on equation \eqref{eq:decomp_var_magn}.
+Therefore, by substituting eq.\eqref{eq:decomp_var_magn} in eq.\eqref{eq:micromagnetic_constraint}, we obtain the following expressions:

 If the magnetization dynamics occurs around the equilibrium $\bm m_0$, then the $+$ sign has to be selected.
-Indeed, when $\delta\bm m_\perp = \bm 0$ such choice produces $\delta m_0 = 0$.
+Indeed, when $\delta\bm m_\perp = \bm 0$ such sign choice produces $\delta m_0 = 0$.
 The right hand side of equation \eqref{eq:dm0_func_dmperp} can be expanded in Taylor series as follows:

-where considering only the first term of the expansion and expressing $\delta \bm m_\perp$ in function of the normal modes, we obtain the following equation:
+where by considering only the first term of the expansion and expressing $\delta \bm m_\perp$ as a function of the normal modes, we obtain the following equation:

 This equation represents an approximation which will be referred to as parabolic approximation.
-It is quite accurate when $\delta m_0 < 0.2$ which corresponds to $\delta m_\perp < 0.6$.
-We will discover in the following that this range is more than sufficient to quantitative describe nonlinear dynamics around the equilibrium state.
-Moreover, the accuracy and the range of validity of the model developed in the following can be enlarged by inserting in equation \eqref{eq:parab_approx_dm0} further terms coming from the Taylor series \eqref{eq:Taylor_series_dm0}.
-The set constituted by equation \eqref{eq:parab_approx_dm0}, the first of equations \eqref{eq:nonlin_md_cons_3} and the property \ref{prop5} allows to derive the projection in the normal mode basis as follows:
+It is quite accurate when $\delta m_0 < 0.2$, which corresponds to $\delta m_\perp < 0.6$.
+We will discover in the following that this range is enough to quantitatively describe nonlinear dynamics around the equilibrium state in most cases of interest for applications.
+Moreover, the accuracy and the range of validity of the model developed in the following can be increased by inserting further terms in equation \eqref{eq:parab_approx_dm0} coming from the Taylor series \eqref{eq:Taylor_series_dm0}.
+The set constituted by equation \eqref{eq:parab_approx_dm0} and the property \ref{prop5} allows to derive the projection of the the first of equations \eqref{eq:nonlin_md_cons_3} in the normal mode basis as follows: